bowser-2077/BounceBack/readme.md

 To Do
 ## Installation

-Dillinger requires Minecraft 1.21+ to run.
+BounceBack requires Minecraft 1.21+ to run.

  - Download the last version from the releases page (BounceBack.zip).
  - Add the datapack to the datapack folder of your world.